dalkoran/dalkoran.github.io/_posts/2010-10-23-windows-phone-7-trivia.md

+---
----title: "Windows Phone 7 Trivia"
+title: "Windows Phone 7 Trivia"
 date: 2010-10-23 03:24
 author: spencen
 comments: true
 categories: [General, Windows Phone]
 tags: []
 ---

 OK – so yesterday I had a bit of a rant.
 Today I figure I’ll make up for it by sharing a few quick pieces of Windows Phone 7 trivia that I’ve learned over the last couple of days.